 After years of governmental discouragement of research on Cannabis (the plant from which marijuana is derived), the last few years has seen a proliferation of research on its mechanisms of action.
-One result of this research has been that cannabis inhibits the growth of various kinds of cancer cells, including gliomas (196).
-In the most recent paper (197), cannabinoids were shown to significantly inhibit angiogenesis in gliomas implanted in mice, which was accompanied by significant inhibition of glioma growth.
-The result is noteworthy because cannabis is among the more potent anti-nausea agents for controlling the side effects of chemotherapy.
-A recent small phase I trial infused pure THC (one of the active ingredients in cannabis) into the tumors of nine patients with recurrent tumors after surgery and radiation (and in some case chemotherapy), and produced a median survival time after treatment of 24 weeks (198).
+One result of this research has been that cannabis inhibits the growth of various kinds of cancer cells, including gliomas (209).
+In one recent paper (210), cannabinoids were shown to significantly inhibit angiogenesis in gliomas implanted in mice, which was accompanied by significant inhibition of glioma growth.
+A subsequent paper with a mouse model combined cannabis with temozolomide and reported a strong synergy between them (211)

+A small phase I trial infused pure THC (one of the active ingredients in cannabis) into the tumors of nine patients with recurrent tumors after surgery and radiation (and in some cases chemotherapy), and produced a median survival time after treatment initiation of 24 weeks (212).
 While this number is not impressive, it should be noted that this outcome is similar to that reported when temozolomide is used as a single agent for recurrent tumors.
-It should also be noted that the intracranial infusion of THC was probably not the ideal mode of drug delivery because of the limitations of all localized treatment procedures, and that THC itself is only one of several active components of cannabis.
-Systemic delivery of the whole set of molecules contained in cannabis seems likely to produce an improved outcome.
+It should also be noted that the intracranial infusion of THC was probably not the ideal mode of drug delivery because of the limitations of all localized treatment procedures.
+Moreover, THC itself is only one of several active components of cannabis.
+Systemic delivery of the whole set of molecules contained in cannabis may produce an improved outcome.